China's durian imports plunge as stricter checks catch out traders

 Hardest hit was Vietnam, which saw nearly 62% year-on-year declines in both the value and volume of durians shipped to China, customs data shows.
 Vietnam's shipments totalled US$254 million during the first five months of 2025.

-Imports from Thailand fell 24% year-on-year in US dollar terms over the same period to $1.67 billion, with a slightly smaller decline in volume terms.
+Imports from Thailand fell 24% year on year in US dollar terms over the same period to US$1.67 billion, with a slightly smaller decline in volume terms.
 Thailand retained its title as China's top source of imports, followed by Vietnam and other Southeast Asian countries.

 Tighter safeguards against pesticides and other sanitation issues have slowed imports, people who follow trade said on Tuesday, adding that exporters might need some time to get used to the new rules.